catalyst-cloud/catalystcloud-docs/source/getting-started/intro.rst

 billed for the amount of resources you use.

 For example: you need an instance to crunch numbers for a day.
-In a cloud system you only pay for however long it takes to complete your task.
-In a traditional system you would have to pay for an entire month of use.
+In a cloud system you only pay for how long you use the resources.
+In a traditional system you would have to pay for an entire month of use, or to buy/lease physical equipment.
-On the Catalyst Cloud, you only pay your instances down to the minute.
-And if you need more power for the instance during your number crunching you can increase the compute capacity without having to confirm with your provider first.
+If you need more compute power (virtual CPUs (or vCPUs) or memory) for the instance during your number crunching you can increase the size of your instance without having to confirm with your provider first.
 Saving yourself money and the hassle of negotiating changes.
-Once you are done with your task you can turn off your instance, release any other resources, and the bill stops there.
+Once you are done with your task you can turn off your instance, or reduce the size of the instance release any other resources, and the billing stops (or redeuces) then.

 ***********************
 What is Catalyst Cloud?